 OK.
 Now, the clothes.
 Do they really wear those ridiculous outfits with the big skirts sticking out and the cowboy look?
 I wish I could tell you that's a myth, but fifty years ago everyone who square danced dressed like that.
 Some still do.
 There are folks who have invested considerable time sewing those outfits and they cling to that look.
 But it's not required.
 Nobody at the club I've formed dresses like that.
 So that part of square dancing is changeing.
 Dress any way you'd like.

 One odd thing at square dancing is that couples will often wear matching outfits or identical colors.
 There's actually a good reason for that.
 Callers will pick out certain squares and memorize the original formation.
 Their goal is to get the square back to that configuration once they've disassembled the pieces.
 When a couple wears matching colors it helps the caller know who belongs with who.

 Square dancing was a profound learning experience for me.
 I discovered I shouldn't prejudge pastimes or people out of ignorance.
 The "hicks" I met at square dancing were kind, and smart, and full of fun - one of the nicest collections of people I've ever run across.
 And if you're someone, like me, who doesn't love alcohol, you'll find yourself in a community of people who don't do much drinking.
 If you get even a little tipsy, you won't be able to hold the square together.
 So people don't.

 These days I'm a square dance caller and spend a significant amount of my time trying to grow square dancing.
 It's what the world needs.
 You'll walk a few miles in the course of an evening without feeling like you're exercising.
-You'll have a huge amount of fun.
-You'll meet nice people.
+Research has shown that the combination of puzzle solving while exercising as part of a community is the best thing you can do to keep your brain healthy.
+You'll also have a huge amount of fun and meet some super nice people.
 I recommend it.

 If you want further information on the classes I teach go to NorthShoreSquares.com